dashingsoft/pyarmor/docs/project.rst

         global-include *.py

-    It means all files anywhere in the `src` tree matching.
+    It means all `.py` files anywhere in the `src` tree matching.

     Multi manifest template commands are spearated by comma, for example::

         global-include *.py, exclude __mainfest__.py, prune test

+    The data files also could be selected by manifest, they'll be copied to output path when building the project.

     Refer to
     https://docs.python.org/2/distutils/sourcedist.html#commands